California Heritage Museum: First Roy Jones House, 1984

 Santa Monica was founded by Nevada Senator John Percival Jones in 1895.
 His son, Roy Jones became the Founder of the Bank of Santa Monica.
 Roy Jones was influential in the early development of the city and helped create the Ramina Corporation, one of the biggest early developers of California.

 Architect Sumner P. Hunt was the architect chosen to build the house.
 The house originally cost between $3,000 - $5,000 and is the earliest known piece of American Colonial Revival style design of Sumner P. Hunt.

-The building was officially landmarked in 1979, withe the California Heritage Museum opening in 1980.
+The building was officially landmarked in 1979, with the California Heritage Museum opening in 1980.

 The house was originally located at 1007 Ocean and was moved to the current location by the Santa Monica Heritage Museum Foundation in 1977.

 Exhibits

 In 2012, the museum hosted Gotta Dance: The Art of the Dance Movie Poster.
 In 2024, the Museum hosted an exhibit Dogtown and the Legendary Z-Boy, with original Z-Boy Nathan Pratt serving as guest curator.
 Pratt, with help from the Skateboarding Hall of Fame was able to collects boards, photographs and artwork representative of the time period where skateboarding was being discovered in Dogtown.